ststeiger/PdfSharpCore/docs/PdfSharpCore/samples/FontResolver.md

 For tasks running on web servers, private fonts may be the only available fonts.

-Note: The FontResolver is a global object and applies to all consumers of the PDFsharpCore library.
+Note: The FontResolver is a global object and applies to all consumers of the PdfSharpCore library.
 It is also used when the MigraDocCore library creates PDF files.

 ## The IFontResolver Interface